Three major fireworks festivals in Amanohashidate

 Fireworks Festival

 In Miyazu City, Kyoto Prefecture, Miyazu Toro Nagashi Fireworks Festival, one of Japan’s three major floating lanterns, is held every year on August 16th.
 Toro nagashi is a Japanese ceremony during the Bon festival in which participants float paper lanterns down a river or sea.
 It is one of the Buddhist events also called “Obon”.
 In Buddhism, it is believed that the spirits of family ancestors come back to this world during “Obon” period between July and August, and a series of events take place to welcome them.
 We send ancestors’ spirits off by releasing lighted lanterns to the sea.
-Lanterns on the water escort their spirits back to the world they belong.
-This fireworks display is a traditional event passed down from the Edo period and became its current form in 1924.
+Lanterns on the water escort their spirits back to the after world.
+This traditional event has been passed down since the Edo period and took its current form in 1924.
 It is considered to have its origin in that the offering goods were accompanied by small lights and shed into the sea to send the spirits of the ancestors welcomed during the Obon to Gokuraku Jodo (Sukhāvatī) again.
 The boats called Shorobune are also put to sea by people who lost a family member within a year.
 They are decorated with bon-lanterns and imitation flowers and are believed to hold the spirits of the deceased on board.

 Eventually, the beauty of the lanterns flowing into the sea became popular.
-It is an important event for local people, which many spectators visit it every year even now.
+It is an important event for local people and attracts many visitors each year.
 On the day of the festival, about 10,000 lanterns flow into Miyazu Bay and about 3,000 fireworks are launched into the sky.
 Its fantastic atmosphere will never fail to capture your heart.
 After the fireworks show, a Bon dance festival is held.

 This time of year, the hotels near the venue or the Amanohashidate tourism association accept reservations of Fireworks Viewing Boat Tours operated by us.
 Please make a reservation if you are interested.